A collection of things. Thoughts, images, and everything else. Serious or comedic, intellectual or trivial.

 Likely to be mostly history, Russian literature, stuff about Central/Eastern Europe and the former Soviet Union, various fandoms as they happen to strike me (Les Mis, Tolkien, Doctor Who, at this point a bit of Supernatural, too...), dogs (behavior, training, genetics), nature, cool buildings, animal behavior, and... anything else that happens to appeal to me.

 About me...
 I'm 22.
-I have a degree in Russian studies, but work as a cashier at a hardware store.
+I have a degree in Russian studies.
+I work as a book scanner--a vast improvement over cashiering in a hardware store!
 I'm from Michigan.
+I'm studying for a masters in historic preservation.
 I identify as a Polish-American.
-There are days that I think I left my heart in Kiev.
+I have a slight love affair with the city of Kiev after spending a summer there.
 I had a Finnish Lapphund for 12 years.
 Someday I will have a Kai Ken.
 This seems to cover most of what I've been asked, but feel free to ask me anything else you want to know!

 Code name: Inka.